mrJean1/PyGeodesy/README.rst

 and scipy_ 1.5.2) and macOS\' Python 2.7.16 (with GeodSolve_ 1.51 and
 numpy_ 1.16.6), all on macOS 11.4 (10.16) Big Sur and in 64-bit (and
 Intel) only.
-The tests are run with and without ``lazy import`` for Python 3 and with ``-W always`` and environment variable ``PYGEODESY_WARNINGS=on`` for all Python versions.
+The tests are run with and without ``lazy import`` for Python 3 and with command line option ``-W always`` and environment variable ``PYGEODESY_WARNINGS=on`` for all Python versions.
 The results of only those tests are included in the distribution files.

 Test coverage has been measured with coverage_ 4.5.4 using Python 3.9.6 (with geographiclib_ 1.52), Python 3.8.10 (with geographiclib_ 1.52,